-In connection with payments of interest in common stock and debt extensions, we calculated net losses of \$3,575,878 in the year ended December 31, 2020 and net losses of \$795,089 in the year ended December 31, 2019.
-The increase is attributable to extension fees incurred and warrants issued for the recent Standstill and forbearance Agreements and other loan extensions and settlements of merchant loans.
+In connection with payments of interest in common stock and debt extensions, we calculated net losses on extinguishment of liabilities of \$1,061,073 in the year ended December 31, 2021 and net losses of \$3,575,878 in the year ended December 31, 2020.
+The decrease is attributable to extension fees incurred and warrants issued in 2020 for the Standstill and Forbearance Agreements and other loan extensions and the \$734,077 of gains recognized in 2021 for the forgiveness of our two PPP loans by the U.S.